TeppoJouttenus/curating/yext/orientation.md

 This walkthrough demonstrates how to debug a running Java server using Eclipse.

-1. Run admin2 as described above.
+1. Run admin2 as described above
 2. In Eclipse, select the admin2 project and then open the Run -> Debug Configurations menu
 3. Select "Remote Java Application" and click the "New" icon
-4. Set the port to 8994.
+4. Set the port to 8994
 5. Click "Debug"
 6. Navigate to the controllers.Customers class in the admin2 project's app folder in Eclipse and set a breakpoint on one of the first lines of the **listCustomers()** function by double-clicking in the left-hand margin of the source line
 7. Go to   [http://localhost:9005/admin2/](http://localhost:9005/admin2/) .
 Log in if you haven't logged in yet.
-Once logged in, Eclipse should hit your breakpoint and pause.
+Once logged in, Eclipse should hit your breakpoint and pause

 <!-- @task, "text" : "Try debugging in Eclipse." -->